-If you are remaining on campus beyond noon on Friday, May 3, you must have a College-related or OHRL approved reason to stay on campus, AND you must apply for Extended Stay Housing by April 18, 2013.
+If you are remaining on campus beyond 2pm on Sunday, May 10, you must have a College-related or OHRL approved reason to stay on campus, AND you must apply for Extended Stay Housing by April 23, 2015.

 Approved reasons for Extended Stay Housing may include:

-- A New RA or Orientation Leader staying for May Training
+- An Orientation Leader staying for May Training

 - A Commencement Volunteer